mollyyli/UW-MarketPlace/README.md

 * P1: We would authenticate without external high level libraries and instead implement user authentication from scratch.
 To make a listing, there would be a POST request to the server that adds it to the database.

-* P2: The seller can then PATCH to edit the listing or DELETE to remove the listing
+* P2: The seller can then PATCH to edit the listing

+* P3: The seller can then DELETE to remove the listing